 Broadway Cares/Equity Fights AIDS

 Since 1968, TDF (formerly known as the Theatre Development Fund) has been committed to making theatre accessible for everyone and sustaining and preserving theatre.
 In its first year, with money from the Rockefeller Foundation, TDF bought tickets to the play The Great White Hope and gave them away for free to cultivate new audiences.
 By 1970, this had evolved to the TKTS Booth we all know and love in Duffy Square at the heart of the Theatre District in Midtown Manhattan.
 Through the Booth and TDF membership, patrons can access inexpensive tickets (from $9–$49) to shows in advance.
 But over the past five decades, TDF has been about more than just ticketing.
 Through TDF Accessibility Programs, they have pushed theatres to be physically accessible for patrons with physical differences.
 They are the organization behind autism-friendly performances, open-caption performances, ASL-interpreted performances, and more.
 The TDF Costume Collection offers affordable rentals for productions at every level.
 Through the Wendy Wasserstein Project, TDF welcomes students to the theatre, and, with Create New York, TDF reaches artistically underserved communities to bring them to the theatre and guide groups to discuss what they see and bring it back to their neighborhoods.
-Read more about all of TDF’s programs here and click here to donate.
+Their Lifeline Campaign supports TDF’s operating costs during the shutdown and eventual restart.
+Click here to donate.

 Support a non-profit theatre company.